freefallcid/oe7drt/content/post/hs-dual-hat-with-pistar-v4.md

 +++
-title = "Hs Dual Hat With Pistar v4" summary = "This is a MMDVM_HS_Dual_Hat hotspot in duplex mode with DMRGateway and an actual Pi-Star image.
+title = "Hs Dual Hat With PiStar v4" summary = "This is a MMDVM_HS_Dual_Hat hotspot in duplex mode with DMRGateway and an actual Pi-Star image.
 In this setup I use **DMR+_IPSC2-OE-DMO** and **BM_Germany_2622** as master servers.
 I also use **DAPNET** and **PiStar Remote**." date = 2020-01-23T15:03:35+01:00 lastmod = 2020-01-27T14:34:12+01:00